 Don’t panic.
 This is a fairly common occurrence among all spa owners and is most likely folliculitis, an infection of the hair follicle caused by unsanitary water.
 Folliculitis usually appears as small, white-headed pimples around one or more hair follicles — the tiny pockets from which each hair grows.
 Most infections are superficial, and they may itch, but on occasion they’re painful.
 Superficial folliculitis often clears by itself in a few days, but deep or recurring folliculitis may need medical treatment.
 We would recommend that you see your family doctor to be safe.
 Each person reacts differently to being exposed to higher than normal levels of bacteria, so it’s possible for one person to come down with folliculitis while another person using the tub at the exact same time is fine.

-What should I do if I’m going away for 1-2 weeks?
+What should I do with my hot tub if I’m going away for 1-2 weeks?

 Before you leave, dissolve the recommended amount of granular chlorine in hot water then add the resulting slurry to your tub.